Variations on Memetic Algorithms for Graph Coloring Problems

-Graph vertices coloring with a given number of colors is a famous and much-studied NP-complete problem.
-The best methods to solve this problem are hybrid algorithms such as memetic algorithms~\cite{Galinier99, Lu10, Wu12} or quantum annealing~\cite{Titiloye11a, Titiloye11b, Titiloye12}.
+\textbf{Abstract - } Graph vertex coloring with a given number of colors is a well-known and much-studied NP-complete problem.
+The most effective methods to solve this problem are proved to be hybrid algorithms such as memetic algorithms or quantum annealing.
 Those hybrid algorithms use a powerful local search inside a population-based algorithm.
-The balance between intensification and diversification is essential for those metaheuristics but difficult to archieve.
-Customizing metaheuristics takes long time and is one of the main weak points of these approaches.
-This paper studies the impact of the increase and the decrease of diversification in one of the most effective algorithms known: the Hybrid Evolutionary Algorithm (HEA) from Galinier and Hao~\cite{Galinier99}.
-We then propose a modification of this memetic algorithm in order to work with a population of only two individuals.
-This new algorithm more effectively manages the correct `dose' of diversification to add into the included local search - TabuCol~\cite{Hertz87} in the case of the HEA.
-It has produced several good results for the well-known DIMACS benchmark graphs, such as 47-colorings for DSJC500.5, 82-colorings for DSJC1000.5, 222-colorings for DSJC1000.9 and 81-colorings for flat1000\_76\_0, which have so far only been produced by quantum annealing~\cite{Titiloye12} in 2012 with massive multi-CPUs.
+This paper presents a new memetic algorithm based on one of the most effective algorithms: the Hybrid Evolutionary Algorithm (\emph{HEA}) from Galinier and Hao (1999).
+The proposed algorithm, denoted \emph{HEAD} - for \emph{HEA} in Duet - works with a population of only two individuals.
+Moreover, a new way of managing diversity is brought by \emph{HEAD}.
+These two main differences greatly improve the results, both in terms of solution quality and computational time. \emph{HEAD} has produced several good results for the popular DIMACS benchmark graphs, such as 222-colorings for <\texttt{dsjc1000.9}>, 81-colorings for <\texttt{flat1000\_76\_0}> and even 47-colorings for <\texttt{dsjc500.5}> and 82-colorings for <\texttt{dsjc1000.5}>.